Information about the Project

-A joint project of the Government of Kazakhstan and the World Bank aimed at strengthening the capacity of key institutions of the national innovation system, suggests the introduction of market mechanisms for the selection and support of innovative projects and technology start-ups, as well as stimulating the participation of the private sector.
+A joint project of the Government of Kazakhstan and the World Bank is aimed at strengthening the capacity of key institutions of the national innovation system and envisages the introduction of market mechanisms for selecting and supporting innovation projects and technology startups, as well as encouraging private sector participation in them.

-The Development Objective is to promote high-quality, nationally relevant research and commercialization of technologies.
+The aim of the Project is to stimulate high-quality, nationally relevant research and commercialization of technologies.

 Project has 5 components:

-In this project 3 grant programs will be carried out to fund research group projects focused on high-quality research with commercial potential which will support PhD students.
-In addition, the planned creation of consortia by bringing together science, industry and government to ensure the needs of the market and the manufacturing sector on the basis of higher education institutions involved in the implementation of the GP IIDK, and JSC "Nazarbayev University".
+The Project will carry out 3 grant programs to fund research group projects focused on high-quality research with commercial potential which will support PhD students.
+In addition, the planned creation of consortia by bringing together science, industry and government to ensure the needs of the market and the manufacturing sector on the basis of higher education institutions involved in the implementation of the GP IIDK and JSC "Nazarbayev University".

 To demonstrate the effectiveness of earlier investments, in technology start-up companies will be formed venture fund through the mechanism of public-private partnership, a brokerage office to generate deal flow and refining technologies and innovative ideas into commercial investment projects.
 It is expected the establishment of the office of technology transfer abroad for promotion of Kazakhstani technologies and research, and the introduction of new technologies in Kazakhstan.